Lee de Forest: Politics

-De Forest was a conservative Republican and fervent anti-communist and anti-fascist.
+De Forest was a conservative Republican and fervent anticommunist and antifascist.
 In 1932, in the midst of the Great Depression, he voted for Franklin Roosevelt, but later came to resent him, calling Roosevelt America's "first Fascist president".
 In 1949, he "sent letters to all members of Congress urging them to vote against socialized medicine, federally subsidized housing, and an excess profits tax".
 In 1952, he wrote to the newly elected Vice President Richard Nixon, urging him to "prosecute with renewed vigor your valiant fight to put out Communism from every branch of our government".
 In December 1953, he cancelled his subscription to The Nation, accusing it of being "lousy with Treason, crawling with Communism."

 Religious views

 Although raised in a strongly religious Protestant household, de Forest later became an agnostic.
-In his autobiography, he wrote that in the summer of 1894 there was an important shift in his beliefs: "Through that Freshman vacation at Yale I became more of a philosopher than I have ever since.
+In his autobiography, he wrote that in the summer of 1894, an important shift in his beliefs occurred: "Through that Freshman vacation at Yale, I became more of a philosopher than I have ever since.
 And thus, one by one, were my childhood's firm religious beliefs altered or reluctantly discarded."